 Following the simple steps, you can do the task easily:

 Once the weather is all clear and calm, clean your deck of all the dirt and leaves.
 Remove the water properly and sweep away any debris left to prevent getting into the pool.

 Remove all the debris, scions, or leaves from the pool using a skimmer or leaf net.
 If necessary, use your hands to clean it properly to ensure the better working of the filters.

 Turn the Filters on

 Once you’ve gotten rid of the twigs and dirt, turn the filter and pump on.
-You need the circulation of the water to let the filter work better.
+It would be best if you had the circulation of the water to let the filter work better.
 It will clean the small mud particles you can’t remove manually.

 Brush away all the dirt from the ladders and walls using a pool cleaning brush.

-You have to manually vacuum the pool if there’s still much debris left to clean.
+You must manually vacuum the pool if there’s still much debris left to clean.
 Keep vacuuming until there’s no debris left and the waterline reaches up to half the skimmer.